 Is inulin the same as chicory root for dogs?

-Not exactly, but they are very closely related.
-Chicory root is the plant, and inulin is the powerful prebiotic fibre *extracted* from the root.
-When you see 'chicory root' on a label, it's there for its high inulin content.
+Not exactly, but they are closely related.
+Chicory root is the plant ingredient, and inulin is the prebiotic fibre taken from the root.
+When you see chicory root on a label, it is usually there because of its inulin content.

 Can I give my dog chicory root every day?

 Yes.
-Chicory root is designed to be given daily as part of a balanced diet or supplement.
-Consistent daily intake is what allows the prebiotic to effectively nourish and maintain a healthy gut microbiome over the long term.
+Chicory root is usually intended for daily use as part of a balanced diet or supplement.
+Consistent intake is what allows a prebiotic to help support the gut microbiome over time.

 Will chicory root help my dog's itchy skin?